 We’ve already mentioned that reviews are found throughout the web.
 Amazon and Facebook also display product feedback and seller reviews so it is important to remember that collecting reviews on these platforms, where applicable, is desired.

-Facebook pages can be reviews by the public quite easily, and the aggregated sum of these reviews will also be displayed in Google search results as follows:-
+Companies can be reviewed on their Facebook page quite easily, and the aggregated sum of these reviews will also be displayed in Google search results as follows:-

 Amazon shows individual product reviews rather than seller ratings in the Google Organic results, which makes sense when its primary purpose is to offer a platform for multiple sellers of the same products.